NordicHPC/talk-meeting-intro/talk.md

 - We all have the similar problems, but different unique solutions.
 Why not share?
 - Let's also share the "bad" ideas: things that did not work out.
-- We have the talk "Cool things and problems" and lightning talks
+- We have the talk "Cool things and problems" and lightning talks.

 ---